 Self-employment and freelance work is very common for this occupation.
 While others are employer through various agencies like software companies, IT consultants and web design companies.

-Can I Become a Website Designer?
+How To Become a Website Designer

 Website Designer Salary Data